Comparative Advantages of Distributed Ledgers

 4: Or rather that transaction throughput capacity is not a bottleneck on demand, as is the case with EMV (card) payments now.

-5: Such that the subset of parties responsible for executing F cannot indefinitely censor any subset of transactions, as might be provided by (threshold decryption).
+cannot indefinitely censor any subset of transactions, as might be provided by (threshold decryption).

 6: Such that bandwidth and compute required is proportional only in the size of the query, not the size of state, and that the querying client cannot be fooled. (current examples: TM lite client proofs).